-In GSG’s latest podcast, Alan Stein, Director of Audit and Accounting Services, discusses the evolving role of accountants who are providing guidance for businesses preparing to reopen during COVID-19.
+In GSG’s latest podcast, Alan Stein, Director of Audit and Accounting Services, discusses how businesses gain confidence considering the evolving role of accountants who are providing guidance for organizations preparing to reopen during COVID-19.

 As many companies and nonprofit organizations are developing plans for either reopening or coming up with overall survival strategies regarding COVID-19, the role of accountants has never been more important, especially when gaining confidence in the next step for businesses or organizations.